 - The holographic security recording in the prologue of Serenity is flawless, except for a bit of odd lighting — it only becomes clear that it's a hologram when the Operative walks through it.
 The Miranda Recording later in the film is also unusually luminescent but otherwise free of artifacts.

-- Sort of used in the fourth sequel of Mission: Impossible here.
-Although not actually a hologram, the projection screen is sophisticated enough to create a false 3d image of the corridor in front of the real corridor of one of the guarded rooms of the Moscow Kremlin building capable of fooling the guard patrolling the area despite Ethan and Benji being right behind the other side of the screen.
-The machine even had recognition sensors to track the movement of the persons eyes so that the illusion of the empty hallway could be maintained even while the guard was moving and watching the screen from different visual perspectives.
-The illusion only gets broken when more that one of the guards occupy the area, confusing the machine into projecting the image from multiple viewpoints back and forth.
+- Mission: Impossible - Ghost Protocol: Although not actually a hologram, the projection screen used in the Moscow Kremlin mission is sophisticated enough to create a false 3d image of the corridor in front of the real corridor of one of the guarded rooms—so good that it fools the guard patrolling the area despite Ethan and Benji being right behind the other side of the screen.
+The machine even had recognition sensors to track the movement of the person's eyes so that the illusion of the empty hallway could be maintained even while the guard was moving and watching the screen from different visual perspectives.
+The illusion only gets broken when more than one of the guards occupy the area, confusing the machine into projecting the image from multiple viewpoints back and forth.

 - Most of the time in Animorphs, except for a couple of occasions.